Jürg Marquard: Career

-Personal life
+Personal life and death

-Marquard initially married Mexican-born Rocio, a native of Cancún, which whom he had a daughter, Aline Dobrova (née Marquard) in 1986.
+Marquard initially married Mexican-born Rocio, a native of Cancún, with whom he had a daughter in 1986.
 They divorced a couple of years later.
 On 19 August 1991, Marquard married American-born model Priscilla Ogilvie (born 1966).

-Marquard ultimately moved to Miami, Florida, US, where his children were raised.
-He did not like the American way of life, and after obtaining a divorce returned to Switzerland, where he had a brief liaison with racing driver Christina Surer.
+He ultimately moved to Miami, Florida, US, where his children were raised.

-On July 22, 2008, Marquard married his thied wife, Raquel Lehmann (formerly Gubser; born 1963), also a former model, in a civil ceremony in St. Moritz.
+On 22 July 2008, Marquard married his third wife, Raquel Lehmann (formerly Gubser; born 1963), also a former model, in a civil ceremony in St. Moritz.
 She was formerly married to Stefan Gubser, a Swiss actor and Roger Lehmann, a financier.
-Through this marriage, Marquard has two stepchildren;
+Through this marriage, Marquard has two stepchildren.